 Followers of Jesus

-Communion: Gathered (and Scattered) in Christ to Share Life with God
+Communion: Gathered (and still Scattered) in Christ to Share Life with God

 We are continuing to invite individuals and households to make 1-3 minute video clips, sharing where we are experiencing God these days and in this season.
 Please contact a member of the pastoral team if you are ready to make a video.

-▪Young Children and Worship & Godly Play Circle via Zoom: 9:15 AM – 9:45 AM – Email Tiffany for password.
+▪Young Children and Worship & Godly Play Circle via Zoom: 9:15 AM – 9:45 AM – Email Tiffany at email@example.com for password

 If you are newer to the discussion of whiteness, or just need a refresher at this time, this podcast is an excellent primer.
 “Scene on Radio host and producer John Biewen took a deep dive into these questions, along with an array of leading scholars and regular guest Dr. Chenjerai Kumanyika, in this fourteen-part documentary series: